rafaellcoellho/checkers/README.md

 $ mkvirtualenv --python=python3.6 checkers
 ```

-If you alredy have the enviroment:
+If you already have the environment:

 ```bash
 $ workon checkers